 This year's event will feature an Irish Festival!
-The area highlighted to the left includes the festival zone: Tamm Avenue from Berthold to Nashville, and Clayton Avenue from Childress to Graham will remain closed throughout the festival (until 6 p.m.) for pedestrian safety.
+The area highlighted to the left includes the festival zone: Tamm Avenue from Berthold to Nashville, and Clayton Avenue from Childress to Graham will remain closed throughout the festival and for cleanup (until 10 p.m.) for pedestrian safety.
 Entertainment includes the band Rusty Nail, Irish dancers, merchants, and more!

 Rusty Nail Performing at Festival

-The first annual Dogtown Irish Festval, located at Clayton and Wise by the gazebo, will feature live music from Rusty Nail, 1-5 p.m. on St. Patrick's Day.
+The second annual Dogtown Irish Festival Main Stage, located at Clayton and Wise by the gazebo, will feature live music from Rusty Nail, 1-5 p.m. on St. Patrick's Day.

 Check out their music online! https://www.rustynailstl.com/